108. California's El Camino Real

 Stretching more than 600 miles (966 kms) - from San Diego in the south to Sonora in the north - El Camino Real (The Royal Road), also known as "The California Mission Trail," or "The King's Highway," is the road traversing the state through the heart of its largest cities, which also happen to be Spanish in origin.

 Some of those cities first started as Spanish missions, pueblos or presidios (forts), and the road still connecting them was first established by Franciscan padres, Native Americans and Spanish soldiers who worked together to create a safe passage through California in the late 18th and early 19th centuries.

 Today, -- depending on where you are in California -- El Camino Real can be a major highway or a city street.
 Yet, some unpaved portions of the original Spanish road have been preserved running parallel to the highways, especially near Missions San Miguel, La Purisima and San Juan Bautista.

 Of course, there are other "Royal Roads" connecting Spanish missions in Texas, New Mexico and Baja California, Mexico.
 Practically every road built under the jurisdiction of Spanish royalty was called Camino Real, even if it also had another name.
 But in showcasing the historic Hispanic heritage of this road, no one beats California!

 If you live in California, you probably take these distinctive bells for granted.
 But if you are a visitor driving on El Camino Real, "Wow," you see them every few minutes!
 You want to know more about them and what they represent!

-It was the "mission revival movement" of the early 1900s that inspired the idea for the roadside bells.
+It was the "mission revival movement" of the early 1900s that not only restored the missions but also inspired the idea for the roadside bells.